 #TiqOurWord Be careful as you climb up the elevated platform to get the trending shot of a door atop trees.

 Climb a rustic treehouse

 For those of you who grew up enjoying Enid Blyton’s Magic Faraway Tree, you may have a thing for treehouses.
 You can satisfy your childhood fantasy of climbing up to a treehouse at Taman Wisata Habibie 1000 Tangga (also known as 1000 steps).
-While you won’t discover new worlds at this garden park, you can enjoy the coastal view and even see Singapore if the sky is clear.
+While you won’t discover new worlds at this garden park, you can enjoy the coastal view and even see Marina Bay Sands of Singapore if the sky is clear.
 Not far from Dangas Sekupang Beach, this attraction gets its namesake from BJ Habibie, Indonesia’s third president, who used to live here.

 Enjoy quality coffee in style at hipster cafes